-- 35. A copy of all referral packets will be kept in the case files. - 36.
+- 36. A copy of all referral packets will be kept in the case files. - 37.
 CCE Lead Agencies will document the following in the case notes/narratives for all high-risk referrals: - Specific dates the individual was contacted by the case manager during the 31 days following the referral. - Specific dates the individual was assessed.
 This will include the date the individual was initially assessed and the date the individual was reassessed.
 Also document if and when the crisis was resolved. - The case manager's determination of the individual's abilities, needs, and deficiencies observed during all assessments. - Specific services and service dates for services provided during the 72 hours following the referral.
-This includes services not funded by the Department of Elder Affairs. - Specific services provided and the frequency at which they were provided during the 31 days following the referral.
-This includes services not funded by the Department of Elder Affairs. - All contact and discussions with Adult Protective Services staff. - All contact and discussions with Nursing Home Diversion providers. - Specific dates the follow-ups are performed.
-At a minimum, follow-up within 14 calendar days to ensure services started and again after 31 days to determine if services are still needed.

-- If services could not be provided for reasons beyond the control of the provider, document all actions taken in an attempt to provide services and/or contact the referred individual. - If services were delayed, document why, when services began, and which services were provided.
+This includes services not funded by DOEA. - Specific services provided and the frequency at which they were provided during the 31 days following the referral.
+This includes services not funded by DOEA. - All contact and discussions with APS staff. - All contact and discussions with Program of All-Inclusive Care for the Elderly (PACE) providers. - Specific dates the follow-ups are performed.
+At a minimum, follow-up within 14 calendar days to ensure services started and again after 31 days to determine if services are still needed. - If services could not be provided for reasons beyond the control of the provider, document all actions taken in an attempt to provide services and/or contact the referred individual. - If services were delayed, document why, when services began, and which services were provided.